Graduate Faculty Membership Policies and Procedures

 A provisional member must have an appropriate terminal degree, or the equivalent, and, in accordance with approved departmental criteria, must have initiated a program of personal research or artistry.
 A provisional member may be proposed for full membership or senior membership at any time.

-A full member must have an appropriate terminal degree, or the equivalent, and, in accordance with approved departmental criteria, must show evidence of advancing a program of personal research or artistry, the products of which have received positive assessment by independent external experts in the field according to the national standards in the discipline.
-A full member may be proposed for senior membership at any time.
-A full member who retires or resigns from the university may at the request of the department retain his/her graduate faculty status for one year; departments may then nominate such faculty for membership as a graduate faculty scholar.
+A senior member must have an appropriate terminal degree, or the equivalent, and, in accordance with approved departmental criteria, must show evidence of having established and maintained a program of personal research or artistry, the products of which have received positive assessment by independent external experts in the field according to the national standards in the discipline.
+A senior member will normally also have a record of active involvement in graduate teaching and in the guidance of scholarly activities of graduate students.
+A senior member who retires or resigns from the university may at the request of the department retain his/her graduate faculty status for one year.

-Senior Member.
 A senior member may, with no further Graduate School approval, serve as a member of the Graduate Council, vote for faculty membership on the Graduate Council, vote in graduate faculty referenda, teach courses for graduate credit, and serve as a graduate student's academic adviser.
 With approval of the department chair, college dean, and dean of the Graduate School, a senior member may serve as a member or director of a graduate student’s examination, thesis (or thesis analogue), or dissertation committee.

-Graduate Faculty Scholar.
-A graduate faculty scholar is an affiliate member of the graduate faculty, who meets departmental and university qualifications to serve as a full member of the graduate faculty.
+A graduate faculty scholar is an affiliate member of the graduate faculty, including former non-emeriti full and senior members of the NIU graduate faculty who have retired or resigned, temporary instructors and visiting faculty, university employees without academic appointments, and individuals external to the university who meet departmental and university qualifications to serve as a full member of the graduate faculty.
 A graduate faculty scholar has all the privileges of a full member, except for the right of membership on the Graduate Council, the right to vote for Graduate Council membership, and the right to vote in graduate faculty referenda.
-A graduate faculty scholar may teach graduate-level courses, and with approval of the department chair, college dean, and dean of the Graduate School, may serve as a member or director of a master's or sixth-year thesis (or thesis analogue--such as one-person show, recital, or final project) or as co-director (along with a senior member of the graduate faculty) of a doctoral dissertation, provided that the committee is otherwise constructed in accordance with the Graduate Catalog.
+A graduate faculty scholar may teach graduate-level courses, and with approval of the department chair, college dean, and dean of the Graduate School, may serve as a member or director of a master's or sixth-year thesis (or thesis analogue ) or as co-director (along with a senior member of the graduate faculty) of a doctoral dissertation, provided that the committee is otherwise constructed in accordance with the Graduate Catalog.

 Each department (or recognized intra-departmental unit) is to have a committee of tenured or tenure-track, non-provisional graduate faculty members to examine the credentials of persons to be proposed for new membership, or for a change in membership category, in that unit; a majority of this committee must be senior members of the graduate faculty (unless the unit has fewer than three senior members).
 The department chair shall not be a voting member of this committee.